Airline senior managers need to understand this key financial metric in order to set appropriate performance measures that help maximize value.

 Ensuring a proper understanding of ROIC and its components is critical—and not just within the airline C-suite or finance department.
 Airlines need to consider both their operating margin and their cost of capital to align employee actions with shareholder returns.

 Successful organizations are those where the culture of value creation is embraced from the C-suite down to front-line staff.
 By focusing on maximizing ROIC, strong performing airlines are better able to maintain their advantage and underperforming airlines have a better chance of turning around their business.

 Airline ROIC Case Studies

 ROIC deconstruction analysis provides us with a practical way to analyze airline financial performance and identify the sources of superior performance.
-For illustrative purposes, read on to see examples of ROIC deconstruction analysis for select competitor airlines in North America and Latin America.
+For illustrative purposes, read on to see examples of ROIC deconstruction analysis for select competitor airlines in North America.
 Note that these are single-year snapshots—ideally, ROIC analysis should be conducted over several years to identify trends.
 (2)